Updated: Aug 9

-The name Edad Al-Amin Tarun Shangathan, a proactive youth organisation in Jamalpur, was derived from two Arabic words meaning faithful helper.
+The name Emdad Al-Amin Tarun Sangathan, a proactive youth organisation in Jamalpur, was derived from two Arabic words meaning faithful helper.
 The youth organisation has kept true to its name; it has acted as a reliable helping hand for the people of Gaibandha Union in Jamalpur District since 2001.

 As their lobbying efforts brought substantial change to the Union, the youth organisation shifted their priorities to other projects and worked intensively with the government’s Social Development Foundation (SDF) to alleviate poverty in their Union.
 Since then, the organisation has been at the forefront of installing hygienic sanitation systems, supporting public health education in Gaibandha Union, and supporting relief programmes during floods.

 The youth group has also transformed itself gradually into a financial assistance organisation for poor households and helped many villagers build concrete homes in flood-prone areas.
 “We provide loans for micro-entrepreneurs and our repayment policies are very accessible.
 The villagers know what we have done for the community, so we’re very well known here,” added Hasan while talking about the organisation’s efforts to bring about change at the micro-level.

 As a strategic partner with Platforms for Dialogue, an EU-funded project implemented by the British Council in partnership with the Cabinet Division, Emdad Al Amin Tarun Sangathan has used its good reputation in the community and experience to promote the government’s good governance policies.
 With P4D, the CSO is tackling issues like drug addiction, quality of education, and the Right to Information policy tool as part of P4D’s Social Action Projects (SAPs).